kistz/gocontrolpanel/README.md

 ## Getting Started

 This guide will help you set up and run the services for both completely new stacks and with existing stacks like [PyPlanet](#pyplanetevosc-stack-setup) or [EvoSC](#pyplanetevosc-stack-setup).
 There are also some boilerplate `docker-compose.yml` files available in the [docker](./docker/) folder for a variety of server controllers.
-Plug in your own configuration and you are good to go!
+Just move into the folder of your choice, plugin your own configurations and run the `docker compose up -d --build` command to start the services.

 ## New Stack Setup